cohesity/cohesity-ansible-role/docs/tasks/clone_vm.md

 ## Synopsis
 [top](#task-Cohesity-clone-vm)

-Use this task to clone a VM using VMWare workflow
+Create and destroy the clone using this task.
+This is used to create VMs using stored snapshots and perform some dev/test testing.

 #### How It Works
 - The tasks collects all the information (required and optional) and starts a clone task (if *state=present*).